Blueprint development guidelines

 Currently, the blueprint SDK allows the following external interactions:

-• Reading the multi-token balance of any contract (its own or another).
+- Reading the contract’s own ID, blueprint, and multi-token balance of any contract (its own or another).

 Oracles